Power supply fears as troops called to battle Australia bushfires

 The latest fatalities were in Kangaroo Island -- a tourist haven southwest of Adelaide -- when two people were trapped in a car overrun by flames on Friday.
 But strong winds and high temperatures continued to fuel hundreds of fires and cause chaos.

-Bushfires took out two substations and transmission lines, prompting authorities in New South Wales that are home to almost eight million people and the nation's largest city Sydney could experience rolling blackouts.
+Bushfires took out two substations and transmission lines, prompting authorities in New South Wales to warn that area home to almost eight million people and the nation's largest city Sydney could experience rolling blackouts.
 "We are in for a long night and we have still to hit the worst of it," Berejiklian warned as another total fire ban was declared for Sunday.

 Prime Minister Scott Morrison announced the largest military call-up in living memory, mobilizing 3,000 reservists to assist thousands of volunteer firefighters who have been battling the blazes.
 "Today's decision puts more boots on the ground, puts more planes in the sky, puts more ships at sea," said Morrison, who made the announcement after being pilloried for his response to the deadly disaster.